sagebind/rote/README.md

 - CMake? lol.

+## Features
+- Ridiculously fast.
+- Scriptable runtime.
+- Familiar syntax that doesn't get in your way when you need to do some logic in your build.

 ## Goals
-- Completely portable binary with very few system dependencies.
+- Completely portable binary with no system dependencies.
-- Familiar syntax that doesn't get in your way when you need to do some logic in your build.
 - Build parallelization with threading.

 ## Compiling
-Unfortunately, Rote can't build itself yet.
-For now, you can build it with Cargo:

-    cargo build
+Rote comes with some shell scripts to orchestrate building.
+If only there was a good build tool we could use instead...

+    ./scripts/build.sh

 This will compile Rote along with a downloaded Lua 5.3 interpreter.